feathersjs/docs/api/hooks.md

   - resolves with a `context` object
   - resolves with `undefined`
   - rejects with an error
+- return `feathers.SKIP` to skip all further hooks

 ```js
 // normal hook function